cmiles/PiVibrationMonitor02/README.md

 ## C# Vibration Monitor for the Raspberry Pi and SW-420 Vibration Sensor

-This C# project runs on a Raspberry Pi, records vibration periods from the SW-420 and has a web api to retrieve the data.
+This C# project runs on a Raspberry Pi, records vibration periods from an SW-420, and has a web API for retrieving the data.

 The SW-420 Vibration Sensor is an inexpensive package (search SW-420 on Amazon - as of late 2024 prices are under $10 for a pack of 5) that can be powered from a Raspberry Pi (this has been tested on the Pi Zero 2 W, 3 A+ and 3 B+) and outputs its state on a GPIO pin.
-The sensor has a potentiometer to adjust the sensitivity of the sensor.
+The sensor has a potentiometer to adjust its sensitivity.

-This program uses several settings to record 'Vibration Periods' to a SQLite database and serve that data via a web api:
+This program uses several settings to record 'Vibration Periods' to a SQLite database and serve that data via a web API:
  - Description: A short description to associate with the Vibration entries in the database.
  - GpioPin: The gpio pin the SW420 Sensor is connected to.
  - MinimumPeriod: The minimum duration in milliseconds to record as a Vibration Period.